smitabandi/smitabandi/README.md

 # Hello, I'm Smita Bandi! 👋

 Welcome to my GitHub profile!
-I'm a final year B.E. student passionate about development ,database and cloud technologies.
+I'm a final year B.E.
+(Computer) student passionate about development ,database and cloud technologies.
 ## About Me

 - 🔭 I’m working on various projects that involve web development, data analysis, and cloud infrastructure.